-A former competitive gymnast, Gwen enjoys an active lifestyle that includes HIIT workouts, karate, softball, and volleyball.
-She is a passionate sports fan (Go Jays!) and loves spending time with family and friends.
+Gwen is a former competitive rhythmic gymnast, who also enjoyed playing volleyball, basketball, and softball growing up.
+Nowadays, Gwen enjoys an active lifestyle that includes HIIT workouts and karate.
+She is a passionate sports fan (Go Jays!) and loves spending time with her family and friends.

 Jennifer’s extensive background in orthopedics and sports rehabilitation helps patients work towards their goals.

 Jennifer Haywood is an experienced physiotherapist specializing in manual and manipulative therapy.
 With extensive experience working in orthopaedics and sports rehabilitation, Jennifer uses her expertise in manual therapy and exercise prescription to help her patients reach their rehabilitation goals.